Jerodsun/Kit-Readiness/README.md

    docker build -t kit-readiness .
    ```

-2. Run the Docker container.
-Make sure to pass the `.env` file:
+2. Run the Docker container and pass the `.env` file:

    ```sh
    docker run --env-file .env -p 8050:8050 kit-readiness
    ```

-3. Open your web browser and go to `http://localhost:8050` to see the app.
+3. Go to `http://localhost:8050` to see the app.